 Hello!

-I’m a developmental cognitive scientist studying how children think about social differences, social disparities, and social structures.
+I’m a developmental cognitive scientist studying how children think about social categories, like gender and race and how language and social structures shape that process.

 Social categories like gender and race structure much of our society, shaping who gets access to resources, opportunities, and power.
-Think of the gender wage gap or racial achievement gap, for instance.
-What do children, growing up in such a society, think about these social differences and disparities that they see and experience?
-And as children grow up, how do those ways of thinking contribute to maintaining those differences or disparities in the first place?
+Consider the gender wage gap or racial achievement gap, for example.
+What do children growing up in our society come to think about such social differences and disparities?
+And as children grow up, how do those ways of thinking contribute to maintaining such differences or disparities in the first place?

 I’m also interested in how children think about the role of social structures, since many of the social disparities I’m interested in are ultimately structural in nature.
 Although thinking about social structures can be challenging for children, and even adults, children are capable of such structural thinking at a young age.
 How can we harness children’s capacity for structural thinking for social good?